hdevilbiss/novela/content/post/deploying-wordpress-on-a-shared-web-host-with-capistrano.md

 However, if you want to have two different `public_html` locations, one for staging, and one for production, you might want to set the `public_html symlink location in `config/staging.rb` and `config/production.rb`, respectively.

-Here is a gist which I wrote up, which only shows a portion of a full `deploy.rb` file.
+Here is a gist which only shows a portion of a full `deploy.rb` file.
 Normally, I keep `:deploy_to` and `:public_symlink_location` separate in stage-specific locations.

 {{< gist hdevilbiss 3f6b735fd9037a519171ab49126861f4 >}}